nasreekar/2359-iOS-Test/README.md

 # 2359-iOS-Test
 These are the solutions for 2359(Singapore) iOS coding Test.
-It is done using Objective C and Java.
+It is done using Objective C (Playground file) and Java.

 ## Problems
 1. Implement the ATM machine algorithm that determines the combination of the least number of bills to serve when an amount is requested.
 Available bills are $50,$10,$5 and $1 i.e (given $87, the system returns $50,$10,$10,$10,$5,$1,$1).
 Also consider how well your implementation scales when a large number is given such as $2013